 Recently named a "Winning Litigator" by The National Law Journal, Kate Wallace is a trial lawyer with experience in a broad range of complex commercial matters, with an emphasis on antitrust and unfair competition litigation.
 She represents companies in class actions and in complex civil litigation through trial, in both state and federal courts.
 Kate is the administrative partner for the Boston Office.

-In March 2019, Kate successfully defended R.J.
-Reynolds in a Massachusetts wrongful death lawsuit.
-In June 2018, she successfully represented the Boston Red Sox in a two-week jury trial in the first-ever "foul ball" trial in Massachusetts.
+In 2019, Kate successfully defended R.J.
+Reynolds in two Massachusetts wrongful death lawsuits.
+In 2018, she successfully represented the Boston Red Sox in a two-week jury trial in the first-ever "foul ball" trial in Massachusetts.
 In 2016, Kate was named a "competition rising star" by Law360, one of only seven antitrust lawyers named in the United States.
 In 2012, she was part of the trial team that obtained a defense jury verdict on an antitrust claim filed against Santa Barbara Cottage Hospital.
-She also helped obtain a defense jury verdict on class action antitrust claims filed against Macy's, a verdict which was ranked as one of the "Top Ten Defense Verdicts" of 2007 by the Daily Journal.
+She also helped obtain a defense jury verdict on class action antitrust claims filed against Macy's, a verdict that was ranked as one of the "Top Ten Defense Verdicts" of 2007 by the Daily Journal.

 Kate maintains an active pro bono practice and also serves on the board of Prosperity Catalyst, an organization that launches and incubates women-led businesses in distressed regions.

 Kate has been an active member of the ABA Antitrust Section's leadership for the past decade and currently is the chair of the Civil Practice and Procedure Committee.
 She has published numerous articles on emerging antitrust issues.

 Antitrust Alert: FTC Closes Investigation of Merger of Office Depot and OfficeMax Office Supply Superstores